aspose-total/Aspose.Total-Products/total/en/java/conversion/rtf-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to XLS via Java or Online App" h2="On Premise Java API to convert RTF to XLS without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting RTF to XLS via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLS.
+Converting RTF to XLS via Aspose.Total for Java is a straightforward two-step process.
+Aspose.Total for Java is a feature-rich document manipulation and conversion API that enables you to easily export RTF to HTML.
+Once you have the HTML file, you can use Aspose.Cells for Java to convert it to XLS.

+Aspose.Words for Java is a powerful document manipulation API that enables you to easily convert RTF to HTML.
+It supports a wide range of document formats, including RTF, DOC, DOCX, ODT, and more.
+It also provides a range of features such as document manipulation, text extraction, document comparison, and more.
+With Aspose.Words for Java, you can easily export RTF to HTML with just a few lines of code.

+Once you have the HTML file, you can use Aspose.Cells for Java to convert it to XLS.
+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables you to easily convert HTML to XLS.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, ODS, and more.
+It also provides a range of features such as spreadsheet manipulation, data extraction, charting, and more.
+With Aspose.Cells for Java, you can easily convert HTML to XLS with just a few lines of code.

+In summary, converting RTF to XLS via Aspose.Total for Java is a simple two-step process.
+First, you use Aspose.Words for Java to export RTF to HTML.
+Then, you use Aspose.Cells for Java to convert the HTML to XLS.
+With Aspose.Total for Java, you can easily and quickly convert RTF to XLS with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}